Would You Like to Work for the Park Service?

 - Park Technician: (Park Technician is the entry-level position) – Performs duties necessary for maintenance and upkeep of state parks, which include repair and construction of facilities, operation and repair of motorized equipment, grounds keeping and landscaping activities.
 Assists with the administration and operation of a state park, and assists visitors including registering campers and performing routine patrols.
 May also be required to assist in the operation of retail sales as well as assist planning and scheduling of the park’s maintenance program.
 Minimum Education/Experience Requirements: High school diploma or equivalent and one year of general maintenance experience.
 Ability to read and understand written procedures and directions as well as perform simple arithmetic computations.
 Ability to operate a variety of power tools.

 The overall benefits package represents a significant addition to your salary.
 Here is a quick overview of what the State Park Service offers:

 - 13 paid holidays

 - 15 annual leave/vacation days

-Additional annual leave is earned after 10 years of service with maximum annual leave earned in a year being 30 days
+- Additional annual leave is earned after 10 years of service with maximum annual leave earned in a year being 30 days

 - 15 sick/medical leave days

-Health, dental, disability and life insurance
+- Health, dental, disability and life insurance

 - Deferred compensation 401(K) and/or 457 savings program

-South Carolina Retirement System membership
+- South Carolina Retirement System membership

-Annual health screening program at reduced rates
+- Annual health screening program at reduced rates

-Many positions offer housing, some utilities, uniforms and more
+- Many positions offer housing, some utilities, uniforms and more

 There are minimum educational requirements for each position within the Park Service which new personnel must meet or exceed prior to hiring.
 Employee development, however, does not stop there.
 There is a strong commitment to provide personnel with opportunities for professional and personal growth after coming on board.
-Core training programs are regularly available to personnel to develop core (Park Service) skills and knowledge.
+Core training programs are regularly available to personnel to develop core Park Service skills and knowledge.
 There are also specialized training and development opportunities available to personnel with special needs or for personnel involved in special programs like:

 - Journeyman and Master Mechanical Trades

 - Remote Search and Rescue